claraberriel/claraberriel/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on ...
-Full Stack Web Development.
+Android Development.
 - 🌱 I’m currently learning ...
-C and Javascript
+Java
 - 📫 How to reach me: ...
 Send me an <a href="mailto:berrielclara@gmail.com">email</a>, I reply fairly quick!
 - ⚡ Fun facts: ...
 I'm a dog person 🐶🐾 and besides programming, I study International Relations 🌎🤝 so I try to converge those by asking research questions like: How does big data affect democracies? 🤔